abersheeran/cool/README.md

 assert range(10) | F(filter, lambda x: x % 2) | F(sum) == 25
 ```

-Or you need to pass multiple parameters through the pipeline:
+Or you need to pass multiple parameters through the pipeline.
+Note that `FF` can only accept one parameter, and it must be an iterable object.

 ```python
 from cool import FF